 Taxes on personal property (including motor vehicles) that fall due and remain unpaid during a period of military service cannot bear an interest rate of more than 6% per year and cannot be subject to additional fees and penalties.
-During the period of your military service, your property cannot be sold to satisfy a tax obligation or assessment except upon a court order.
+During the period of your military service your property cannot be sold to satisfy a tax obligation or assessment except upon a court order.
 The court determines if a stay is appropriate.
-(See also "real estate tax," below.)
+(See also Real Estate Tax, following page).